12.06.2009

 fohawk lady, originally uploaded by cjw333.

-I made a recent trip to Hong Kong and have started to slowly go through my pictures.
-This picture was taken our first morning in the Mong Kok market which was full of of people doing their morning shopping for fruit, veggies, meat and fish.
+This picture was taken on a trip to Hong Kong in the Mong Kok market which was full of of people doing their morning shopping for fruit, veggies, meat, and fish.
 The light was perfect that morning and I snapped a few lucky candid shots as I walked through the crowd.

 Hong Kong 2009 set on Flickr